norman8823/spaceinvadersgame/README.md

 - define enemy bullet parameters: shoot 4 bullets at a time, white color, no sound
 - Enemy is shooting from random position
 - bullets travel from top to bottom
+- play unique enemy shooting sound

 **Enemy Health**
+- There are three types of enemies: Green (1), Orange (2), and Blue (3)
 - Each enemy has a different health value depending on its type (1, 2, or 3).
 - Enemy health is reduced by 1 each time it gets hit by a player bullet.
 When health reaches 0, the enemy is removed from the game.
-- When the enemy's health decreases, its image changes to reflect the remaining health.
+- When the enemy's health decreases, its image changes to reflect the remaining health value.
 - Two sound effects are triggered: one when the enemy is hit and another when the enemy dies.

 **Collision Detection**